lbl-hub/CSEE-Benchmark/README.md

 | 吴萍 | 女 | 高级工程师 | wuping@epri.sgcc.com.cn |
 | 李宗翰 | 男 | 工程师 | lizonghan@epri.sgcc.com.cn |
 | 程奕 | 男 | 工程师 | chengyi@epri.sgcc.com.cn |<br>

+# Communication and Cooperation

+We have a WeChat communication group where all case developers are present.
+If you have any questions during the use of the example, please scan the QR code below to join.
+Our developers will answer your questions promptly.
+In addition, we warmly welcome your participation in the maintenance work of the example project.
+The examples are developed based on PSD-BPA, and the paper provides detailed parameters for all the examples.
+If you transplant the calculation example to other power system simulation software, you can also provide relevant documents, and we will supplement them to this project.
+Thank you for your tremendous contribution.